 Magnús was young and vibrant, the Kid in the Competition, the Pretty Boy, and possibly even faster and more agile than his predecessor.
 Later times have hailed him as one of the most technical strongmen in history, combining Jón Páll’s system of athletics and explosive speed with an impressive static strength that allowed him to outlift many professional powerlifters.
 He even out lifted the famed O.D.
 Wilson and was hailed as a phenomenal lifter for his weight class.

-Photo from Wikimedia, Creative Commons, photo by Maks D.
+Photo from Wikimedia, Creative Commons, by Maks D. No edits made.

 Magnús Ver went on to win the World’s Strongest Man competition three more times, matching Jón Páll’s record of four championships won.
 He dominated the 90’s as Jón Páll had dominated the 80’s before him, even though he was considered ‘somewhat smaller’ than the average Strongman at 1.9m and 130kg (6’3 ft and 290 lbs).